 L'Ecot is obviously the main setting, the film was released in December 2015.
 Belle et Sébastien 3 was released in theaters in February 2018.
 This episode was also shot in Bonneval and the hamlet of L'Ecot.

 Zoom on the Sainte Marguerite Chapel

-Piedmontese shepherds then settled here with their herds around the 5th century, surviving the harsh, frugal conditions of altitude.
+Piedmontese shepherds then settled here with their flocks around the 5th century, surviving the harsh, frugal conditions at altitude.